AntoniTong/carnd-proj2-trafficsign/writeup.md

 My final model results were:
 * training set accuracy of 94.6%
-* validationset accuracy of 93.4%
+* test accuracy of 93.4%
+* validation accuracy of 77.8%

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?